• Skip to primary navigation

 How to Spend a Beautiful Day in Monopoli, Puglia

-Whether you’re staying in one location or you’re planning a Puglia road trip, Monpoli should find it’s way onto your Puglia itinerary.
+Whether you’re staying in one location or you’re planning a Puglia road trip, Monpoli should find its way onto your Puglia itinerary.
+It’s absolutely one of the best places in Puglia to visit!

 Monopoli is a port city that dates back to the Greeks and thus its name meaning “only city.”
 This unspoiled seaside town makes for either a great day trip from Bari or even a home base on your visit to this fabulous region of southern Italy.

 For example, the drive from Monopoli to Polignano a Mare will take about 10 minutes.
 Monopoli to Lecce is slightly over an hour.
-And, Monopoli to Matera is just about the same.
+Monopoli to Matera is just about the same.
+And, Monopoli to Gallipoli will take roughly an hour and a half.

 Where is Monopoli?